Atyantik/react-pwa/README.md

 ### Testing
 *We have not written any test cases yet.
 Yet mocha is all set to test the application we need contributors for the purpose*

+### Docker support
+Now easily manage docker-build, given Docker is properly configured and the terminal that is running the nodejs has access to docker command.

+#####Working with docker:

+`yarn docker:dev:image`

+Will create a development image named "react-pwa" which will be used during application development and running.
+If anything new is added to package.json `yarn docker:dev:image` must be rebuild to get the latest nodejs packages

+`yarn docker:dev:start`
+will start the application in docker mode.

+`yarn docker:prod:build`
+will start the build the application for production

+`yarn docker:prod:image`
+will create a docker image that can be deployed easily to any docker-hub and can create production containers

+`yarn docker:prod:start`
+will start the application in production mode, its necessary to create docker:prod:image prior to docker:prod:start

 ### Need contributors.